flexera-public/rsc/README.md

 not the default.

 The configuration file is a simple JSON file that lists the fields defined during setup.
-The password is encrypted before being stored although it is a two way encryption scheme so not meant to be a truly secure mechanism but rather a way to avoid having the password written in plain text.
+The password is encrypted before being stored although it is a two way encryption scheme and so is not meant to be a truly secure mechanism but rather a way to avoid having the password stored in plain text on disk.
 ```
 rsc setup
 Account id: 12345